lsv62/DipTrace/source/pcb-designing.rst

         * Design Rules -- change design rules
         * Check Net Connectivity - check if all nets are properly connected
         * Compare to Schematic -- check if PCB corresponds to the source Schematic

+    Tools
+        * Panelizing -- makes several copies of the same PCB

 HotKey
 --------------